 How to make hibiscus tea?

-I love using the Hibiscus Beauty Elixir for my hibiscus tea since it’s so high quality & extremely easy to make.
-If you’re using Pique Tea, the hibiscus tea comes in an on-the-go packet that you rip open & can easily add to hot water.
+I love this Hibiscus Beauty Elixir because it’s so high quality & extremely easy to make.
+If you’re using Pique, the hibiscus tea comes in an on-the-go packet that you rip open & can easily add to hot water.
 Pique advises against using boiling water.
 After you pour in the tea packet, all you have to do is stir!
 It’s that easy!
 And if you’re using a traditional herbal tea bag to make your hibiscus tea, you’ll want to let the tea bag steep for a few minutes after dropping it into your mug!
 But there’s no steeping or brewing required with Pique!

 1. 3 layers of Triple Toxin Screening: